-- 1. Stop by the Office of Student Life/Student Activities for a club packet with the "Petition to Start a Club."
-The packet will contain all of the necessary forms/ documents needed for starting a club, and a calendar for the current semester. - 2.
+- Visit our website at www.sac.edu/studentlife to obtain a club packet.
+The packet will contain all of the necessary forms/documents needed for starting a club, and a calendar for the current semester. - 2.
 Obtain signatures of 10 registered students of SAC who would be interested in the proposed club/organization.
 A club executive board is also required, consisting of a President, Vice-President, Secretary, Treasurer, and ICC Representative. - 3.
-Obtain approval from a faculty or staff member who is willing to participate as the club's advisor. - 4.
-Submit the petition to Student Activities for signature approval by the Associate Dean of Student Development, the Student Activities Coordinator, and approval from Inter-Club Council. - 5.
+Obtain approval from a faculty or staff member who is willing to participate as the club's advisor. - Submit the petition to the office of Student Life for approval by the Associate Dean of Student Development, the Student Activities Coordinator, and Inter-Club Council. - 5.
 After approval by the ICC, submit a written Constitution & By-Laws within two weeks. - 6.
 The ICC Representative that was chosen to be part of your club's executive board must attend the ICC meetings, which are held on Wednesdays at 1:30 pm.
 Check the semester calendar included in the club registration packet for the dates of the ICC meetings.